QuantumArjun/Augmented-Notes-GNNs/README.md

 After running this command, you should have a copy of the git repo on your computer.

+## Setting up your environment

+To ensure that your package versions aling with ours, run the following command inside Augmented-Notes-GNNs <code>pip install -r requirements.txt<.code>
+This should install the necessary packages onto your computer.

 ## Accessing the Dataset
 The repo comes with a compressed version of the dataset (in the form of graph.pickle under dataset/model